 UPDATED on 10/25/2020: Frequent visitor Steve (check out his youtube channel here) just uploaded a video on youtube of Alex Cox’s Moviedrome intro to Big Wednesday.
 I shall post it below on here.

 Once again, I could not find a video link of Moviedrome presenter Alex Cox introducing the film, so once again, I will have to link to Moviedromer’s entry of it alone (read here).
 The episode’s original airdate was June 5, 1988.
 Cox’s analysis of John Milius 1978 coming-of-age drama about California surfers is very interesting.
 Though Cox agrees with the critics that Big Wednesday is “grandiose” and “pretentious” (read here), he also feels that those same words can easily apply to a lot of other good/great films – Cox cites Citizen Kane (a reported favorite of his) as one example.
-As much as I admire Dillinger, The Wind and the Lion, Conan the Barbarian and Red Dawn, Big Wednesday is still my favorite of all the films John Milius has directed in his career.
-Milius himself even cited it as a very personal film himself.
+Milius has reportedly cited Big Wednesday as a very personal film himself.
 In closing, what else can be said about Milius that has not been said before.
 According to IMDB’s (Internet Movie Database) profile on him (read here), his films often reflect his conservative political beliefs (though he personally identifies as a “zen anarchist“) and likes to say outrageous things.
 On the side, John Goodman’s Walter Sobchak character in Joel and Ethan Coen’s 1998 cult classic The Big Lebowski is reportedly loosely based on him (read here).

-Here is a youtube link to the film’s American trailer
+Here is a youtube video link to the film’s Original theatrical trailer